lwilletts/fyrious.ninja/blog/2016/03/Index-your-files-with-shell.md

     wendy -m 768 -f ./media ./media.sh

 Now when wendy detects a change in ./media, it'll run `media.sh` again to regenerate the new HTML with the new file listed!
-I'm going to eventually figure out a more 'fire-and-forget' way with using it with make, but now I can finally say I generate all my HTML on my site with nothing but shell scripts!
+Now I just run the above command in my Makefile to start wendy up when I build the site.
+I also guess I can finally say I generate all my HTML on my site with nothing but shell scripts!

-For reference, all the scripts are [available in my website git repository.](https://github.com/Wildefyr/wildefyr.net)
+For reference, all the scripts and the Makefile is [available in my website git repository](https://github.com/Wildefyr/wildefyr.net).

 Happy hacking!